peroni70/peroni70.github.io/_pages/about.md

 New Paper!
 Optimal Predictive-Policy Trees (OP2T)
 ======

 Given a collection of machine learning (ML) models, which one should developers be using for a particular scenario, and when?
 When are the models likely to be error-prone?
 Should we use a black-box model or an interpretable model?
 Our new paper proposes a tree-based methodology that provides intepretable policies for adaptive model selection.
 The result?
 Improved performance and model insight.
-Check out the pre-print [here](https://arxiv.org/abs/2405.20486)!
+Check out the pre-print <a href="https://arxiv.org/abs/2405.20486" target="_blank">here</a>!

 <!-- Check out my latest blog posts [Old]
 ======